Space Battleship Yamato: Yamato 2205 (2021)

 The sequel to the second remake heptalogy, it debuted in Japanese cinemas on October 8, 2021.
 2205 is a remake of the film Space Battleship Yamato: The New Voyage.
 Kenji Yasuda directed the film while Harutoshi Fukui returned as writer.
 It is the first Yamato work animated by Satelight.

-Be Forever Yamato: Rebel 3199
+Be Forever Yamato: Rebel 3199 (2024)

-An upcoming sequel in the remake series, 3199 is presumably a remake of Be Forever Yamato with which it shares a subtitle.
-Staff is currently unannounced.
+A sequel in the remake series, 3199 was announced in January 2022 and is a remake of both Be Forever Yamato and Space Battleship Yamato III.
+It will premiere as seven films, beginning on July 19, 2024.
+Naomichi Yamato is directing with Fukui returning as writer.
+The series is animated by Studio Mother with Satelight assisting.

 Timeline(s)

 With the retelling of Arrivederci Yamato as the open-ended Yamato II television series (ending in late 2201), Arrivederci was redesignated as a discardable, alternate timeline.
 The follow-on film, Yamato: The New Voyage, took place in late 2201; and its successor, Be Forever Yamato, in early 2202.
 Yamato III was commonly believed to be set in 2205 (several printed publications used this date, although it was never stated in the show's broadcast).
 But the following film, Final Yamato, was set in 2203.
 The opening narration of Final mentioned the Bolar/Galman conflict, implying that the date for Yamato III was to be regarded as some time between 2202 and 2203 (making for an unrealistic and compressed timeline).

 It is not known if this change was due to the lackluster response to Yamato III, the production staff's dissatisfaction with the truncated series (additionally, Nishizaki and Matsumoto had limited involvement with it), or a mere oversight.

 In 2220, the ship is rebuilt following the events of Final Yamato.
 The new captain of the ship is Susumu Kodai, who was the main character in the previous movies.
 It is stated in Space Battleship Yamato: Resurrection that it is set 17 years after Final Yamato.